bbatsov/emacsredux/_posts/2025-01-12-emacs-and-xdg-sitting-on-a-tree.md

 other Emacs Lisp libraries

 But wait, there's more!
+Emacs 27.1 introduced `XDG_CONFIG_HOME` support, and Emacs 29.1 extended the level of XDG base directory specification support in Emacs.[^1]

+XDG, which stands for X Desktop Group, is a set of standards and specifications developed by freedesktop.org to promote interoperability among different desktop environments, primarily in Unix-like operating systems.
+The group focuses on ensuring that applications can work seamlessly across various desktop environments by adhering to common guidelines.

+Their most notable work to date is the XDG base directory specification.
+In a nutshell this specification outlines the environment variables that define where user-specific data files, configuration files, and cache files should be stored.
+For instance, it specifies directories like `$XDG_CONFIG_HOME` for configuration files and `$XDG_DATA_HOME` for data files.

-Emacs 27.1 introduced `XDG_CONFIG_HOME` support, and Emacs 29.1 extended the level of XDG support in Emacs.[^1] Most of the time the XDG config home would be `~/.config` and there would be a subfolder there for the configuration of each application.
+Most of the time the XDG config home would be `~/.config` and there would be a subfolder there for the configuration of each application.
 In Emacs's case that would be `~/.config/emacs`.
 I hope it's clear that the idea here is to reduce the clutter at the top-level and to make sure that each application stores its configuration in a predictable place.